Internships are a great way to explore career options while developing your skills through hands-on experience with social-impact organizations.

 Beef up your resume

-- Roles in student clubs or groups can show your ability to work collaboratively to meet project goals—and according to the National Association of Colleges and Employers, “problem-solving skills” and “ability to work on a team” are tied for the number one most common attribute employers seek on a job applicant’s resume.
+- Roles in student clubs or groups can showcase your ability to work collaboratively in order to meet project goals—and according to the National Association of Colleges and Employers, “problem-solving skills” and “ability to work on a team” are tied for the number one most common attribute employers seek on a job applicant’s resume.

 - “Insignificant” hobbies or activities can actually be overlooked sources of crucial skill development.
-For instance, instead of writing off your Twitter and Instagram use as a waste of time, consider reframing it as “experience with multiple social media platforms.”
+For instance, instead of writing off your Twitter and Instagram use as a waste of time, consider reframing it as “knowledge of multiple social media platforms.”

 - Previous jobs that aren’t obviously relevant to your chosen social-impact path can also illustrate some skills hiring managers see as valuable.
-For example, that part-time job in retail or food service you had in high school indicates your work ethic and customer-service skills.
+For example, that part-time job in retail or food service you had in high school may point to your work ethic and customer-service skills.

 The reality is that nobody ever fits a job description perfectly, and hiring managers understand that intern applicants are often students without much career experience.
 Rather than worrying about whether or not you meet every need and requirement outlined in the description, be clear and positive.